jiacheng-0/az-900-fundamentals-notes/README.md

-- Azure Machine Learning
+### Azure Machine Learning

 - cloud based e2e machine learning modelling
 - **Workspace**
   - Top-level Azure resource for management of Azure ML service
   - consolidates all the features of Azure Machine learning from a management perspective
 - **Studio**
   - GUI-based IDE for constructing and operationalizing Machine Learning workflow on Azure
 - **Designer**
   - Drag-and-drop interface used to train and deploy models in Azure Machine Learning
+  - Connect datasets and modules on interactive canvas to create machine learning models

 -